-This would be a good vegetarian soup if you not only leave the chicken out, but also use vegetable broth instead of chicken.
+White Chicken Chili would be a good vegetarian soup if you not only leave the chicken out, but also use vegetable broth instead of chicken.
 It's pretty versatile and always good!

-- 1 1/2 tsp vegetable oil
+- 1 ½ teaspoon vegetable oil

-- 1/3 C chopped onion
+- ⅓ C chopped onion

-- 1 celery rib, chopped
+- 1 celery rib, , chopped

-- 1 3/4 C chicken broth
+- 1 ¾ C chicken broth

 - 2 C cubed cooked chicken breast

-- 1 can (15.25 oz.)
+- 1 can, (15.25 oz.)
 Great Northern Beans, rinsed and drained

-- 1 can (11 oz.) white or shoepeg corn, drained
+- 1 can, (11 oz.) white or shoepeg corn, drained

-- 2 tbsp chopped green chiles
+- 2 tablespoon chopped green chiles

-- 1 tsp ground cumin
+- 1 teaspoon ground cumin

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 1/4 tsp ground black pepper
+- ¼ teaspoon ground black pepper

-- 1/2 tsp crushed dried oregano
+- ½ teaspoon crushed dried oregano

-In a large saucepan or dutch oven, saute the onion and celery in the oil until tender.
+- In a large saucepan or dutch oven, saute the onion and celery in the oil until tender.
 Add the remaining ingredients and stir.
 Bring to a boil, then reduce heat.
 Cover and simmer for 15-20 minutes.
 If serving later, let it cool completely before storing in the refrigerator.

-I couldn't find white or shoepeg corn this particular day, so I used a regular-sized can of yellow corn.
+I couldn't find white or shoe peg corn this particular day, so I used a regular-sized can of yellow corn.